vmleon/oracle-atp-da/lab4/README.md

 ![Node Native Modules Installation](../images/node_native_module.png)

-Check the installation when well.
+Check if the installation went well.
 Open a Command Prompt, or Terminal in Linux and MacOS and run the following commands:

 ```bash
 node -v